 Getting the proper adjustment on the pillars can be a bit tricky.
-Each end of the bottom of the magazine box has a area that has been cut away.
-The trigger guard and floor plate should fit into that area to hold The magazine box in place.
-It is very important that the trigger guard tightens down on the pillars not on the stock or the magazine box.
-If the trigger guard tightens down on either the stock or the mag box, the pillars should be adjusted a bit longer.
+The trigger guard should fit the over the magazine box so that the box fits into the cut out provided on the trigger guard.
+The trigger guard should tighten down on the pillars not on the stock.
+If the trigger guard tightens down on the stock at all the pillars should be adjusted a bit longer.
 It is OK if there is a very slight amount of play between the stock and the barreled action.
 With the mag box and trigger guard installed and the "T" handles Snug, loosen the "T" handles one at a time.
 There should not be any movement of the barreled action in the stock.
 If there is movement then the, pillars are not properly adjusted.